 Euro was introduced as the currency of many European nations in 1999.
 On January 1, 2002, the Euro became the official currency of these nations, and all national currencies were removed in February of 2002.

-Early Bird satellite in 1965 made telephone calls from the United States to Europe more practical.
+Early Bird satellite (Intelsat I) in 1965 made telephone calls from the United States to Europe more practical.
 Idea: Children could find out how calls were made before the satellite and how the satellite worked.
+They could also learn more at: Early Bird.